Shubhaditya14/MovieShow/PROJECT_SUMMARY.md

 - ✅ Training is running (Epoch 1, Step 8700+, Loss: 1.34)
 - ✅ Redis is installed and running
 - ✅ Backend API structure is complete
+- ✅ **Real API Integration** - Frontend fetches personalized recommendations from backend
+- ✅ **TMDB Integration** - Real movie posters and metadata are fetched
+- ✅ **CORS Configured** - Seamless communication between frontend and backend

 ### 🔄 **In Progress**
 - 🔄 Model training (Epoch 1 of 3, ~45% complete)
 - 🔄 First checkpoint will be saved after Epoch 1 completes

-### 📋 **Next Steps (When Training Completes)**
-1. **Connect Frontend to Backend API**
-   - Replace mock data with real API calls
-   - Implement authentication
-   - Add real movie posters from TMDB API

-2. **Test ML Recommendations**
-   - Load trained model
-   - Test inference endpoints
-   - Verify recommendation quality

 3. **Deploy**
    - Deploy backend to cloud (AWS/GCP/Azure)